 We are pleased to invite you to join us at this year’s virtual Heroes Against Hunger Award Ceremony on April 22nd, 2021.
 As you may know, our 2020 ceremony was postponed due to the pandemic.
 Adapting to the times, Manna will hold an online award show to honor the tremendous contributions that our community has made toward our mission.
 The show will be livestreamed on Manna’s YouTube channel, and is free to watch.
-RSVP here or using the button below to receive updates closer to the event date, and information on how you can participate in the livestream.
-Also, if you would like to sponsor this year’s production, please click here or on the button below for more information.
+RSVP here or using the button below & check out our Audience Participation Guide to get ready for the live event.
+See you at 7 PM on Thursday, April 22nd!

 Celebrating Heroes In Our Community

 Manna Food Center’s Heroes Against Hunger Awards Reception honors leaders in our community who are making a difference in the fight against hunger.